 Hi there.
-I’m JD Bailey, a freelance copywriter and the creator of Honest Mom.
+I’m JD Bailey, the creator of Honest Mom.

 Here on Honest Mom you’ll find writing about the funny and the tough parts of raising kids (especially little girls), managing PPD and depression, being a working parent, and more.